 Nebraska Revised Statute 25-21,200

-Only the biological father can obtain a post-birth order, with the gestational carrier initially being named on the birth certificate.
 The intended parents then have to obtain a step-parent adoption to get the intended mother listed.
 For same-sex couples (with at least one parent genetically related to the child), only one of the intended parents can legally adopt the child.

 In Nebraska, although compensated surrogacy contracts are unenforceable, uncompensated surrogacy is permitted.

-The ‘Baby M’ case prompted many states, including Michigan, to ban the practice of bearing children for money, which some described as baby brokering for profit.
+The ‘Baby M’ case prompted many states to ban the practice of bearing children for money, which some described as baby brokering for profit.
 In the ‘Baby M’ case, surrogate mother Mary Beth Whitehead was contracted to carry William Stern’s child.
 But after she gave birth, Ms. Whitehead refused to turn the child over to Stern and his wife and sued for custody.
 Stern later won custody of the child, but the New Jersey Supreme Court ruled surrogacy illegal and awarded Ms. Whitehead visitation rights.

-Family Source Consultants assists Intended Parents across the world
+Family Source Consultants Assists Intended Parents Across the World

 Family Source Consultants is looking forward to being with you every step of the way, helping you navigate your surrogacy journey and bringing your dreams to life!